-Schedule A-2 displays the components of and total tax-supported revenues from fiscal year 2011 to fiscal year 2025.
+Schedule A-2 displays the components of and total tax-supported revenues from fiscal year 2013 to fiscal year 2027.
 Tax-supported revenues are comprised of a variety of sources that are available to make debt service payments on tax-supported debt.
 The following paragraphs will discuss some of the major revenue sources in more detail.
 In general, the estimates are based on current law and do not take into account any possible changes in future tax rates or structures.

-General fund revenues are shown as projected by the Board of Revenue Estimates in its most recent forecast as of September 2015.
+General fund revenues are shown as projected by the Board of Revenue Estimates in its most recent forecast as of September 2017.
 Year to year changes during this period are not significant and reflect the slow growth following the recession.
-Beginning in fiscal year 2021, growth is assumed to hold at 3.9% annually.
+Beginning in fiscal year 2024, growth is assumed to hold at 3.7% annually.

-Property tax revenue estimates were calculated using assessable base data obtained from the Department of Assessments and Taxation for fiscal years 2013-2020.
-Property tax revenues are projected to grow around 1.4% annually for fiscal years 2017 through 2020.
-Growth is assumed to hold at 1.0% annually through fiscal year 2025.
+Property tax revenue estimates were calculated using assessable base data obtained from the Department of Assessments and Taxation for fiscal years 2017-2019.
+Property tax revenues are projected to hold around 2.0% annually for fiscal years 2023 through 2027.